rothardo/java-0-to-1/Session-2/Git-1.md

 - **Tracking Changes**:
     Git sees the changes on the file level, so you can view the changes made by whom and when.

-## Key Git Concepts in Laymen Terms
+## Key Git Concepts in Simple Terms

 ### Repository (Repo)
 A repository is just like a folder that Git is holding you for all the changes made to project files.